Postfix Transactional Email Service

 Open Source Mail Transfer Agent for UNIX based Systems

 Postfix is a powerful mail transfer agent for email routing and delivery.
-It offers useful features like junk mail control, database support and log management.
+It offers valuable features like junk mail control, DB support, and log management.

 Email is one of the fastest and reliable communication medium for businesses and individuals.
 The software which runs this whole communication medium is called mail server and mail client.
 The mail server that is also known as Mail Transfer Agent is responsible for transferring email from server to server on the internet, while mail client performs the activities of retrieving these emails.

 Postfix can run on UNIX based systems including AIX, BSD, HP-UX, Linux, MacOS X, Solaris and this makes it a go to choice as most of world’s system already run on UNIX based OS.
 Postfix is also available as a default mail transfer agent software by many operating system vendors and supports SMTP.
 Each vendor has its own customization to the original software as per their requirements.

 Postfix offers an amazing set of powerful features like junk mail control, database support, log management and many more.
 It has a wide support for database like MySQL, Memcache SQLite, PostgreSQL, LDAP.